 Puppy aside, I am not going to trying to discover the source of your individual happiness, I just want to help your body be in a position to be able to accept happiness.
 If you are overwhelmed with feelings of anger, anxiety, depression, etc., cute puppies aren’t really going to do much for you.
 Some of the Essential Oils I recommend most often are the four oils blends in the “Mood Matrix.”
 I try to explain these by saying when you feel like your emotions are all out here (then I wave my arms around my head like a crazy person), the Mood Matrix oil blends help bring them back in here (then draw my hands back towards my heart).
 I am a visual person, can you tell?
 As a visual person, this chart really helps me understand, and explain, what these oil blends are designed to help with.

 I use them all, but not every one every day.
-Serenity is my go-to relaxing before bed oil blend, Balance is great for when I am feeling anxiety or anger, and Citrus Bliss and Elevation both help me when I’m feeling down in the dumps or just need a little more pep in my step.
-You can use one at a time, but my brother turned me on to layering Elevation and Citrus Bliss, which is now my favorite pick me up.
+The Calming Blend is my go-to relaxing before bed oil blend, the Grounding Blend is great for when I am feeling anxiety or anger, and the Invigorating Blend and the Joyful Blend both help me when I’m feeling down in the dumps or just need a little more pep in my step.
+You can use one at a time, but my brother turned me on to layering the Joyful Blend and the Invigorating Blend, which is now my favorite pick me up.
 Layering means putting one oil on, letting it absorb into your skin, then adding the second one.

 Why would you layer instead of mixing them before you apply?
 Well, that goes all the way back to Chemistry class.
-The simple explanation: mixing two things together will change their chemistry.
-DōTERRA has put extensive research and testing into the most effective way to blend the oils, including which oils will produce the best synergy, what order to mix the oils in, and how much of each oil to use.
-This is why I LOVE the dōTERRA Essential Oil blends, they’ve already done all the work for me!
+The simple explanation: mixing two things together may change their chemistry.
+My favorite company has put extensive research and testing into the most effective way to blend the oils, including which oils will produce the best synergy, what order to mix the oils in, and how much of each oil to use.
+This is why I LOVE the these Essential Oil blends, they’ve already done all the work for me!

 Preparing to go back to school with doTERRA